-INDEPENDENCE, Iowa – The payday got even better for the winner of Saturday’s opening night main event for IMCA Sunoco Late Models at Independence Motor Speedway.
-The first $250 Sunoco Race Fuels bonus of the season will be paid to the May 23 Late Model winner at Indee, on top of a possible $800 check.
-Sunoco bonuses will be presented at Late Model sanctioned tracks this year.
-Drivers are eligible for one bonus during the 2020 racing season.
+INDEPENDENCE, Iowa – The payday is increased for the winner of Saturday’s main event for IMCA Sunoco Late Models at Independence Motor Speedway.
+The second $250 Sunoco Race Fuels bonus of the season will be paid to the May 22 Late Model winner at Indee, making the top check a cool $850.
+Sunoco bonuses will be presented at Late Model sanctioned tracks again this year.
+Drivers are eligible for one bonus during the 2021 racing season.
+Matt Ryan was the first winner of the year last Wednesday at 300 Raceway in Farley.
 IMCA will announce mid-week before the dates bonuses are to be awarded at each track.
-While the grandstand will be closed, fans will have the opportunity to watch the night’s racing action by logging on to IMCA.tv or affiliate DoneRight.tv.
-The live streaming service will carry a one-time charge and will not require a membership to watch from the comfort of your living room.
-Hot laps are scheduled to take to the track at 6 p.m. with racing to follow.
+The grandstand at Independence opens at 4:30 pm and general admission is $13 for adults, $5 for race fans 6-12, & 5 and under getting in free.
+Racing is set to get underway at 6 pm.